DysphoriAlluka/Big-Ben/README.md

 - **Search**
     - search for items on Google Images, YouTube, Wikipedia, and Urban Dictionary
 - **Fun** commands!
 Spice up your Discord server with cats, memes, emojipasta, and derogatory name-calling! ~~Not to mention the *smug anime faces.*~~
-- **MEMES**
+- **Memes**
-    - using the ~~new~~ *image manupulation* technology you can create the best, *stankest*, memes from the most overused templates!
+    - using the new *image manupulation* technology you can create the best, *stankest*, memes from the most overused templates!
-        - Want to call something terrible?
-You've got it!
-Want bonzi to tell an amazing fact?
-Done!
-Want to google something after Mom leaves the household?
-Not an issue!
-- Last but not least: ***NSFW COMMANDS***
+- ***NSFW COMMANDS***
     - NSFW commands for both 2D and 3D lovers alike!
-Hentai, nekos, Danbooru and Safebooru, and as for those who prefer the tainted 3D females, ass, boobs, nsfw, and nsfwGif!!
+Hentai, nekos, Danbooru and Safebooru!
+    - And as for those who prefer the tainted 3D females, ass, boobs, nsfw, and nsfwGif!!
 - And much more to come, stay tuned.

 ## FAQ